equinor/omnia-tutorial/exercises/expose/README.rst

 * Open up Visual Studio Code
 * Click "File" in the top left, and select "Open Folder"
-* Navigate to "omnia-tutorial\\exercises\\expose\\starter" and select the folder "EDC-API" and click "Select Folder"
+* Navigate to "omnia-tutorial\\exercises\\expose\\starter" and select the folder "omnia-tutorial-API-starter" and click "Select Folder"
 * This should open the file structure in the "Explorer" on the left, if not open it by pressing `Ctrl-Shift-E`, or press the *Explorer* icon in the top left.